Founder | Artistic Director | Historian | Producer | Performer

 Jade Sylvan, also in 2020.

 CHARLOTTE ANNE DORE

-Charlotte Anne Dore is a member of SAG/ AFTRA, Actors Equity and Puppeteers of America.
+Charlotte Anne Dore is a member of SAG/ AFTRA, Actors Equity, and Puppeteers of America.
 She has recorded over 40 audiobooks.
-She toured around the country with Underground Railway Theatre's educational show Are You Ready My Sister.
-Charlotte (as part of an ensemble) has won a Boston Emmy & a "Scene" award, and worked the animatronics gorilla on the movie The Zookeeper with Kevin James.
-Charlotte also runs her own company, "Rosalita's Puppets," which has been performing in New England for over 20 years at festivals, libraries, museums, daycare centers, Boston parks, etc. www.rosalitaspuppets.com
+She toured the nation with Underground Railway Theatre's educational program Are You Ready, My Sister.
+Charlotte (as part of an ensemble) has won a Boston Emmy & a "Scene" award, and worked the animatronics gorilla in The Zookeeper with Kevin James.